 Foster Grandparent Program: Seniors in the Foster Grandparent Program, (FGP) give their experience and talent to improve the lives of children in need.
 Seniors, 60 and over, are given the opportunity to volunteer as tutors, mentors, or caregivers for children through a variety of community organizations including schools, Head Start programs, libraries and daycare centers.
 The FGP volunteers receive an hourly stipend of $2.65 and mileage for participating in the program.
 The SSP FGP program is the second largest program in the State of Illinois after Cook County in Chicago.

 Information & Assistance: I&A Specialists advocate for seniors and people with disabilities with limited incomes by providing information and referral services for individuals to effectively access resources provided by Federal, State, and private and community organizations.
-In 2015, I&A services were provided for five days a week at our Alton headquarters, once a month at the Glen Carbon Community Center and at two Senior Housing Facilities in Alton and East Alton.
-The indictors for success for this program is that Senior Services Plus, Inc. projects providing 3,782 units of I&A services to individuals age 60+ with the greatest economic and social needs to effectively access resources to make informed decisions concerning available services that impact the quality of their lives.
+In 2017, I&A services were provided for five days a week at our Alton headquarters, once a month at the Glen Carbon Community Center and at two Senior Housing Facilities in Alton, once at the Mascoutah Senior Center, Millstadt, and five days a week at PSOP in Belleville.
+The indictors for success for this program is that Senior Services Plus, Inc. projects providing 6,800 units of I&A services to individuals age 60+ with the greatest economic and social needs to effectively access resources to make informed decisions concerning available services that impact the quality of their lives.

-Outcomes: The projected outcome for this program is that Senior Services Plus, Inc. projects providing 3,784 units of I&A services to individuals age 60+ with the greatest economic and social needs to effectively access resources to make informed decisions concerning available services that impact the quality of their lives.
+Outcomes: The projected outcome for this program is that Senior Services Plus, Inc. projects providing 6,800 units of I&A services to individuals age 60+ with the greatest economic and social needs to effectively access resources to make informed decisions concerning available services that impact the quality of their lives.
 The indicator for success is that SSP will provide 95% of the projected number of 3,784 I & A units.
-In 2016 I & A has provided 4,676 seniors with 6,800 units of services.
-FY 2016 continued to be a difficult year for SSP due to the State of Illinois Budget impasse.
-I&A is contracted to provide only 3,784 units of I&A and we have surpassed our number.
+In 2017 I & A has provided 4,840 seniors with 7,615 units of services.
+I&A is contracted to provide only 6800 units of I&A and we have surpassed our number for the 10th year in a row.
 This is due to reduction in services by the State of Illinois and other municipal and governmental entities reducing services.
 The need for I & A services will only continue to grow as there are a projected 1,700 individuals turning 60 and aging into services each year for the next 20 years.
 People are living longer; with this comes chronic conditions requiring more access to nutritional, physical, emotional, medical, financial, in-home care, housing, legal information, etc. There is a growing number of the aging population living at or below the poverty and they are making choices on basic needs and will need advocacy and support in maximizing their limited resources.
 Of the total number of seniors served, 75% are living at or below 200% of the poverty level.